Magicbooks-io/.github/README.md

         <li><code>bookId</code>, <code>adId</code>, <code>advertId</code>, <code>category</code>, <code>userId</code>: Information about the book session.</li>
         <li><code>loadUrl</code>: URL to load the rewarded book preview.</li>
     </ul>
+<p>(see also the Magicbooks-API NPM Package</p>
  <h2>Monetizing with Rewarded Book Previews</h2>
-    <p>Developers can monetize their applications by displaying the rewarded book previews loaded from the provided URL.
-Users will be rewarded for engaging with these previews, and all session events are logged and made available via the sessionEvents/{sessionId} endpoint as well as a Magicbooks.io Developers Dashboard</p>
+    <p>Developers can monetize applications by displaying the rewarded book previews loaded from the provided URL.
+Users will be rewarded for engaging with these previews in multiple ways, and all session events are logged and made available via the sessionEvents/{sessionId} endpoint as well as a Magicbooks.io Developers Dashboard</p>

  <h2>Examples</h2>
     <h3>Creating a Book Session</h3>